Information for presenters

 - While it is possible to include audio, video, animations and live demos in your presentation, note that any motion that's very fast may not stream smoothly and get choppy.
 We'd recommend keeping those to a minimum.

 - When co-presenting with other people, swapping control of the slides between different people often causes logistical problems.
 We strongly recommend that only one presenter has responsibility for controlling the slides.

 - Please turn off all notifications (text messages, social media, Skype etc.) during your presentation.

 - Please avoid live coding during your talk.

 - Each session will be hosted by at least two people including one #id24 team member.
-These teams will be responsible for fielding any questions on twitter and will ask them to you at the end of your talk.
+These teams will be responsible for collecting any audience questions and will ask them to you at the end of your talk.
 The hosts will be silent for the duration of your talk unless there is a reason for them to interrupt you (for example, if your screen stops sharing or there are connectivity issues)

 - The #id24 hosts will also be responsible for starting and stopping the broadcast.
 At the beginning of the session they will “Go live” and you can share your screen.
 They will then mute themselves and the floor will be yours!

 - Mon 4 to Fri 15 September 2023: Please complete your tech check.

 - Thu 21 September 2023: Conference day (noting time zone differences).
 Please be in the Slack channel at least 30 minutes before your allocated time slot, so we can get your presentation set up to start on the hour.

 We need your help spreading the word about #id24 around the world.
 Please share the #id24 schedule with all your contacts, using the #id24 hashtag.